-Field Description Wireless Netwo rk (5GHz 802.11a/n/ac) Name (SSID) The SSID is the WiFi network name.
+Wireless Network (5GHz 802.11a/n/ac) Enable SSID By default, the modem router broadcasts its SSID so that WiFi stations can detect the WiFi Broadcast name (SSID) in their scanned network lists.
+To turn off the SSID broadcast, clear the Enable SSID Broadcast check box.
+Turning off the SSID broadcast provides additional WiFi security, but users must know the SSID to be able to join the WiFi network of the modem router.
+Enable Video If you want to stream high-definition video, select this check box.
+When this option is Network selected, the modern router uses video reliability algorithms to reduce jitter and packet loss during video presentations.
+If you do not stream videos, leave this check box cleared.
+Name (SSID) The SSID is the WiFi network name.
 If you did not change the SSID, the default SSID displays.
-The default SSID is also printed on the product label (see Bottom Panel Product Label on page 16).
+The default SSID is also printed on the product label (see Label on page 16).
 Note We recommend that you do not change the default SSID.
 If you must change the SSID, enter a 32-character (maximum), case-sensitive name in this field.

-Channel From the Channel menu, select an individual channel.
+Field Description Channel From the Channel menu, select an individual channel.
 The default channel depends on your selection from the Region menu.
 Note In some regions, not all channels are available.
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
 If this situation occurs, experiment with different channels to see which is the best.
 Note If you use multiple WiFi access points (APs), reduce interference by selecting different channels for adjacent APs.
 We recommend a channel spacing of four channels between adjacent APs.
 Mode From the Mode menu, select one of the following modes: Up to 289 Mbps.
 Legacy mode.
-This mode allows 802.11ac, 802.11n, and 802.11a devices to join the network but limits 802.11ac and 802.11n devices to functioning at up to 289 Mbps.
-Up to 600 Mbps.
+This mode allows 802.11ac, 802.11n, and 802.11a devices to join the network but limits 802.11ac and 802.11n devices to functioning at up to 289 Mbps. • Up to 600 Mbps .
 Neighbor-friendly mode for reduced interference with neighboring WiFi networks.
-This mode allows 802.11ac, 802.11n, and 802.11a devices to join the network but limits 802.11ac devices to functioning at up to 600 Mbps.
-Up to 1300 Mbps.
+This mode allows 802.11ac, 802.11n, and 802.11a devices to join the network but limits 802.11ac devices to functioning at up to 600 Mbps. • Up to 1300 Mbps .
 Performance mode.
 This mode allows 802.11ac, 802.11n, and 802.11a devices to join the network and allows 802.11ac devices to function at up to 1300 Mbps.
 This mode is the default mode.
-Enable SSID Broadcast By default, the modem router broadcasts its SSID so that WiFi stations can detect the WiFi name (SSID) in their scanned network lists.
-To turn off the SSID broadcast, clear the Enable SSID Broadcast check box.
-Turning off the SSID broadcast provides additional WiFi security, but users must know the SSID to be able to join the WiFi network of the modem router.

-Field Description Security Options This information applies to the 5 GHz WiFi network.
+Field Description Security Options This information a This information applies to the 5 GHz WiFi network.
 Note We recommend that you do not change your preset security settings (WPA2-PSK [AES]).